Many people viewing the picture of Tant Skateboard pimping her ride might think "I could have taken that".

 This wasn't a long-term infiltration plan, I just spread seeds like that because it's easy, costs me nothing but a very small amount of time, and makes people happy.
 And a very small number of them flourish to be harvested later.
 Otherwise getting access to industrial sites for personal projects can costs hours on the phone, trying to find the one person who is willing and able to let you in.

-Once we had permission, we had to wait for good weather and at short notice find a time when we were both free.
 Once there, we had to find the right pile of junk, which I wanted to be 'interesting', sunlit since it would be too big for me to be able to light artificially, with enough space in front for me to get separation from the model, and with shade around the model so I could control the light there.

 Full sun on the model would have made her squint, and would have cast heavy shadows, but more importantly it would have made the sparks hard to see.
 So I chose to light the model with flash, which meant lugging in additional lighting.
 I could have used small strobes on battery power but would have been struggling to match the bright sunlight.
-Since the angle-grinder needed mains power we had to find an outlet anyway and join together a bunch of extension cords to reach our 'studio', so I could use big mains-powered flashguns.
+Since the angle-grinder needed mains power we had to find an outlet anyway and join together a bunch of extension cords to reach our 'studio', so that meant I could use big mains-powered flashguns.
 The trick with mixed lighting is to complement the natural light, not fight it, which meant climbing up on the junk to get the key light in the right place to look like natural sunlight.
 Then I wanted some backlight and fill to avoid deep shadows, which took more time to get just right, avoiding too much light on the sparks.

 Finally we could actually think about the images, compose the skateboard and tools, and pose the model.
 Then it was really easy - just press the button.

 I don’t normally do reviews, but since the product is quite new, and there are so many hardware and software configurations, I thought I’d write on my experience of using the Camranger with a Nikon D800 and Mac Air.